-A maximum of 40 students are admitted to the Occupational Therapy Program each fall.
-Applicants are screened for admission to the program based on the following criteria:
+A maximum of 42 students are admitted to the Occupational Therapy Program each fall.
+Applicants are required to have the following prerequisites:

 - Bachelor's degree from a regionally accredited college or university

 - Grades of "B" or better in prerequisite courses:

 -Human Physiology (3 cr.)

 (or Anatomy and Physiology I and II) (6 cr.)